fkuhn/jursegtok/README.md

 # Domain specific sentence tokenizing for German legal decisions

-this is modification of the nltk sentence tokenizer to overcome the sentence segmentation problems by the vast amount of abbreviations found in german law texts.
+this is a modification of the nltk sentence tokenizer to overcome the sentence segmentation problems by the vast amount of abbreviations found in german law texts.